crits by Jamie, Christian, and Sabrina

 The boards are clean and legible, but the image on the cover page looks crooked.
 I’m not sure if it is the angle to which it was photographed or if it was cut this way.
 I love the images on the mood board, however it is a little cluttered.
 There are so many great elements on this board, but it is a lot to look at and a little white space here and there to separate a few pieces would make some of the stronger elements stand out and create a more balanced mood board.

-Yes, Emily really went an extra step and made each figure really embody he spirit of her designs, with the girls sporting mustaches and such.
+5. Is the style and rendering of the fashion figures appropriate and beautifully executed?Yes, Emily really went an extra step and made each figure really embody he spirit of her designs, with the girls sporting mustaches and such.
 I really enjoy Emily's drawing style, and she has rendered the clothes beautifully.

 The rendering of the fashion figures is true to your artistic style.
 Due to the flat nature in which you render your fashion figures, some of the arms appear to be really short (esp. look 2) as the perspective aspect and movement of the arms isn't getting portrayed.